DISCOVERY TO AIR "LIBERATION HEROES: THE LAST EYEWITNESSES" DOCUMENTARY IN ASSOCIATION WITH USC SHOAH FOUNDATION ON HOLOCAUST REMEMBRANCE DAY

 Andy's late father, Fred Friendly, was a celebrated broadcast journalist and former President of CBS News, as well as Edward R. Murrow's partner.
 The late Friendly wrote about the horrors he experienced at Mauthausen while covering the war as a Master Sergeant in the Army.
 Fred Friendly's historic "Mauthausen Letter" to his family and Murrow's rarely heard radio report from Buchenwald are included in the documentary.

 Liberation Heroes: The Last Eyewitnesses is presented by June Beallor Productions and Andy Friendly Productions in association with USC Shoah Foundation for Discovery Channel.
-The film is Directed by Vanessa Roth and Executive Produced by Mickey Shapiro, Stephen D. Smith and Andi Gitow.
+The film is Directed by Vanessa Roth and Executive Produced by Mickey Shapiro, Stephen D. Smith, Andi Gitow, and Ceci Chan.

 About Discovery Channel